 SmarterTravel’s Shannon McMahon writes about all things travel and just upgraded her own credit card for better credit card travel benefits.
 Follow her on Instagram @shanmcmahon.

 Editor’s note: A previous version of this story incorrectly stated the annual fee for the Chase Sapphire Reserve credit card.
-It is $450, not $350.
-It has been corrected.
+It is now $550, not $450.